 What are the steps involved in getting testimonials?

-Just asking for a testimonial can feel awkward or like you’re burdening your client with one more task in their inbox.
-Here’s what I’ve done to make it easy for clients to write great testimonials quickly:
+Just outright asking for a testimonial can feel awkward or like you’re burdening your client with one more task in their inbox – and it can be hard to get responses quickly (or at all).

 - Rather than simply ask “will you write me a testimonial,” put together a list of strategic questions.
 My testimonial form has 7 quick questions.
 I like to include questions that can deal with objections from future clients like “did you have any hesitations about working with me” (this question almost always brings forth a response about pricing hesitancy and then a note that they were so glad they purchased!)
 I’ve put a sample list of questions at the end of this post for you to use.